award

 How Can a Car Accident Cause Nerve Damage?

 Car accidents often bring to mind visible injuries like broken bones or head trauma, but nerve damage is an equally common and serious consequence that many overlook.
-Understanding how nerve damage occurs after a crash is essential for recognizing symptoms early and seeking appropriate treatment.
+Understanding how nerve damage occurs after a crash is essential for recognising symptoms early and seeking appropriate treatment.

 Nerve damage happens when excessive pressure, inflammation, or trauma affects a nerve.
 This pressure can come from swelling, compression by nearby tissues, or other internal injuries sustained during the accident.
 Because nerve damage is internal, it’s often not visible immediately and can go unnoticed until symptoms worsen.